KongBoje/TestBachIntro/README.md

 echo 'hello world' | tee "filename"  -Sends the output to both a file and the terminal, "|" = a pipe and the ' | ' sends the output of dmesg to tee.

+## Docker tutorial

+http://tiny.cc/py3dny  -Teaches you what a container is

+https://www.docker.com/community-edition  -Download and install Docker here.

+docker run -it debian  -try this, You get redirected into shells debian.

+Read this article about containers: http://tiny.cc/4qflqy.